Tortuise/Chip8/README.md

 CHIP-8 Interpreter written in C.

-CHIP-8 is an interpreted minimalist programming language that was designed by Joseph Weisbecker in the 1970s for use on the RCA COSMAC VIP computer.
+CHIP-8 is an interpreted minimalist programming language that was designed for use on the RCA COSMAC VIP computer.
 Due to its hexadecimal format, it was best suited to machines with a scarcity of memory, as minimal text processing had to be performed by the interpreter before a program could be executed.

 SETUP